aludayalu/AluSHARE/README.md

 Welcome to the dev-ops section of the network
 Enter the data u want to be uploaded either in the form of html or plain text : (data here) Sent
-Your UID was : ( copy the value here )
+Your Hash Was : ( copy the value here )
 ```

 ## Contributing